arberx/great-films/README.md

 #### City Of God ("Cidade de Deus") - 2003

 Fernando Meirelles' City of God is a sweeping tale of how crime affects the poor population of Rio de Janeiro.
 Though the narrative skips around in time, the main focus is on Cabeleira who formed a gang called the Tender Trio.
 He and his best friend, Bené (Phelipe Haagensen), become crime lords over the course of a decade.
 When Bené is killed before he can retire, Lil' Zé attempts to take out his arch enemy, Sandro Cenoura (Matheus Nachtergaele).
 But Sandro and a young gangster named Mane form an alliance and begin a gang war with Lil' Zé.
 Amateur photographer Buscape (Alexandre Rodrigues) takes pictures of the brutal crime war, making their story famous.
 City of God was screened at the 2002 Cannes Film Festival.

+#### Amélie - 2001

+"Amélie" is a fanciful comedy about a young woman who discretely orchestrates the lives of the people around her, creating a world exclusively of her own making.
+Shot in over 80 Parisian locations, acclaimed director Jean-Pierre Jeunet ("Delicatessen"; "The City of Lost Children") invokes his incomparable visionary style to capture the exquisite charm and mystery of modern-day Paris through the eyes of a beautiful ingenue.

 #### Rushmore - 1998